JC-Scripts/jc-stancer/README.md

 ===============================

 - Download oc-stancer file and place it in your resources folder
-- ensure oc-stancer inside your server.cfg
+- Ensure oc-stancer inside your server.cfg
-- check out config file for more configuration
+- Check out config file for more configuration

 Special Thanks
 ===============================